mirage/mirage-decks/slides/osio2014/content.md

 ## Modular Architecture

-From an ML point-of-view, MirageOS is:
+MirageOS restructures all system components as modules:

-1. A collection of __module types__, describing structural parts of an operating system (including device drivers).
+1. A collection of __module types__, describing the structural "shapes" of an operating system (including device drivers).

 2. A collection of independent __libraries that implement the module types.__  Only libraries that application needs are linked.

-3. Use __functors to model dependencies__ between libraries/components.
-   The functor arguments are the module types defined in 1.

 ## Module Types: Devices